 ART 448 - Digital Media V: Senior Studio (3)

 This final course in advanced digital media culminates in an exhibition.
 In-depth exploration, conceptual inquiry, and articulation skills are promoted in relation to each student's personal direction.
 Studio fee charged.
 6 contact hours.
+Students may repeat for credit.

 Prerequisite: ART 428, or consent of instructor or department chair